 15. Engage with comments, reply and comment on other people’s posts

+So, how to make reels on Instagram?
 As you can see, my reel creating process might be an elaborate one, but I believe it’s a good one to follow.
 If you do decide to follow it, it will save you time.
 Batching content is something I firmly believe in, especially when it comes to reels.
+So, although it may seem elaborate, it doesn’t take me a lot of time at all.

 Let me know if you decide to try it yourself!
 Follow me on Instagram to get even more tips and tricks of content creation.